The volume measure of the Brownian sphere is a Hausdorff measure: Proof of the main result

 For $(\omega,r)\in \S_0\times \R_+$, we use the notation $U(\omega,r)=r$.
 The construction of Section \ref{Brown-sphere} allows us to associate a compact metric space $\bm_\infty(\omega)=[0,\sigma(\omega)]\,/\!\approx_{(\omega)}$ with any $\omega\in\S_0$ (and we keep the notation $\bp_{(\omega)}$ for the canonical projection from $[0,\sigma(\omega)]$ onto $\bm_\infty(\omega)$).
 As previously we drop $\omega$ in the notation.
 By simple scaling arguments left to the reader, the proof of Lemma \ref{zero-one} reduces to finding a constant $\kappa\in[0,\infty]$ such that

+Note that using $\N_0^\bullet$ and $U$ in \eqref{zero-one-tech} yields an asymptotic result valid for Lebesgue almost every $r$ in $[0,\sigma]$ under $\N_0$, which is what we need to get Lemma \ref{zero-one}.

-To this end, we will use an appropriate zero-one law.
+To derive \eqref{zero-one-tech}, we will rely on an appropriate zero-one law.
 By the Bismut decomposition theorem of the Brownian excursion (see e.g. \cite[Theorem XII.4.7]{RY}), the distribution of $\zeta_U$ under $\N_0^\bullet$ is Lebesgue measure on $\R_+$, and conditionally on $\zeta_U=x>0$, the two processes $\zeta'_s:=\zeta_{(U-s)\vee 0}$ and $\zeta''_s:=\zeta_{(U+s)\wedge \sigma}$ are distributed as two independent linear Brownian motions started from $x$ and stopped upon hitting $0$.
 Let us also define, for every $s\geq 0$,

 and set, for every $y>0$,

 Finally, let $\g_y$ be the $\sigma$-field generated by the two pairs

 Fix $\chi \in(0,1)$ and write $\N^{\bullet,\chi}_0$ for the probability measure $\N^{\bullet}_0(\cdot\mid \chi <\zeta_U<1/\chi)$.
 We observe that the tail $\sigma$-field